You are here: Teaching and Learning » Curriculum

 We believe reading is the key to unlocking learning and so reading is at the very heart of our curriculum.
 We have selected high quality core texts which link in closely with our themes and represent a broad range of cultures and ethnicities.
 We regularly review and update the texts used.
 We have a comprehensive reading programme in place to develop this important skill in all pupils, with a range of strategies in place:

-• Daily phonics in the Early Years (EYFS) and Key Stage 1 (KS1) with catch up programmes where appropriate;
+• Daily phonics in the Early Years (EYFS) and Key Stage 1 (KS1), using the Little Wandle Letters and Sounds (Revised) with keep up and catch up programmes where appropriate;

 • Whole class guided reading in KS1 and Key Stage 2 (KS2) using the Vipers approach (see graphic);